Stitch3377/ML-Playground/README.md

 A simple Python application that generates images from text prompts using [Stable Diffusion](https://huggingface.co/sd-legacy/stable-diffusion-v1-5) via the Hugging Face `diffusers` library.
 Unlike cloud-based APIs, this project runs the Stable Diffusion model locally on your GPU using PyTorch, giving full control and faster generation if you have CUDA available.

 **Features:**
-- Generate images from natural language prompts.
+- Generate images from natural language prompts
-- Runs the model locally on your GPU (no API calls required).
+- Runs the model locally on your GPU (no API calls required)
-- Preview generated images directly.
+- Preview generated images directly
-- Option to save images with a custom filename.
+- Option to save images with a custom filename
-- Run interactively in the terminal.
+- Run interactively in the terminal or UI with Streamlit

----

-## 📅 Future Projects?

-* Integrate image gen app with webhooks

-* Finetuning an LLM model

-* Whatever else seems fun!
+### 2. Book Description Generator (Finetuning a GPT Model)

+This project explores LLMs using Hugging Face `transformers`, starting from a training notebook and culminating in a Streamlit web app that generates story plot ideas based on user prompts.
+The model used in this application is a fine-tuned [DistilGPT-2 model](https://huggingface.co/distilbert/distilgpt2) and is trained on the [Top 100 Goodreads Books' Descriptions from 1980 to 2023](https://www.kaggle.com/datasets/cristaliss/ultimate-book-collection-top-100-books-up-to-2023).

+**Features:**
+- Generate book plots from typing the beginning of a plot idea
+- Enter the beginning of a story idea and let the model complete it (e.g. *"In a distant galaxy, far far away..."*)
+- Runs locally using the fine-tuned GPT-2 checkpoint
+- Interactive UI with Streamlit

 ---